Q: How do you pronounce the word "BAUEDA" and what the heck it means?

 A: BA(as in 'BAnana')-U(pronounced 'who')-E(as in 'Element')-DA(as in 'honDA'), Baueda rhymes with cheddar and leather (and Rat and Parrot sometimes but that's another story...)

-It is probably an acronym for Bold And Utterly Embittered Dumb Artists.
+It is most likely an acronym for Bold And Utterly Embittered Dumb Artist.

 Q: Should the plain cast models be washed before painting to prevent paint flaking off?

 A: Yes!
 Absolutely, all resin models MUST be washed thoroughly with hot water and a strong detergent first, to clean off all traces of mold release agent.
 To get the best results from washing your model components I'd suggest using a strong household cleaner diluted in water.
 I use a kitchen floor cleaner.
 The models should then be given a scrub with an old toothbrush or something similar.
 A toothbrush is useful as the bristles are fine enough to fit into small gaps but firm enough to actually do something.
 I usually leave the components to soak for a little while before using the toothbrush.
 When you are done scrubbing the whole surface remove the models from the cleaning mixture, rinse thoroughly and allow them to dry well.

 The reason for doing this is to make sure all traces of mould release fluids are removed.